SMTG-Bham/doped/docs/Dev_ToDo.md

     and direct to relevant section on the docs -> Give some general foolproof advice for how best to deal with these cases (i.e. check the ICSD and online for which is actually the groundstate structure, and/or if it's known from other work for your chosen functional etc.)
-  - Add notes about polaron finding (use SnB and/or MAGMOMs.
-Any other advice to add?
-See Abdullah/Dan chat and YouTube tutorial, should have note about setting `MAGMOM`s for defects somewhere). `doped` can't do automatically because far too much defect/material-specific dependence.
   - Show our workflow for calculating interstitials (see docs Tips page, i.e. `vasp_gam` relaxations first (can point to defects tutorial for this)) -> Need to mention this in the defects tutorial, and point to discussion in Tips docs page.
   - Add mini-example of calculating the dielectric constant (plus convergence testing with `vaspup2.0`) to docs/examples, and link this when `dielectric` used in parsing examples.
 Should also note that the dielectric should be in the same xyz Cartesian basis as the supercell calculations (likely but not necessarily the same as the raw output of a VASP dielectric calculation if an oddly-defined primitive cell is used)
   - Note about cost of `vasp_ncl` chemical potential calculations for metals, use `ISMEAR = -5`,